helgoboss/helgobox/doc/user-guide.md

     Then it works like this: Each time you press the key, the target value will increase, according to the mode's settings.
 You can even make the amount of change velocity-sensitive!
 If you want the target value to decrease, just check the _Reverse_ checkbox.
-  - **Toggle:** Toggle mode is a very simple mode that takes and optionally transforms absolute source control values.
-It's used to toggle a target between _on_ and _off_ states.
-Only makes sense for button-like control elements.
+  - **Toggle buttons:** Toggle buttons mode is used to toggle a target between on and off states.
+It only makes sense for momentary buttons (which fire a value > 0 on each press).
     - **Important:** Sometimes the controller itself provides a toggle mode for buttons.
 Don't use this!
     Always set up your controller buttons to work in momentary mode!
 It's impossible for the controller to know which state (on/off) a target currently has.
 Therefore, if you use the controller's built-in toggle function, it's quite likely that it gets out of sync with the actual target state at some point.
     ReaLearn's own toggle mode has a clear advantage here.
+    - This mode is not supported for controller mappings that have a virtual target.
 - **Jump Min/Max:** If you are not using motorized faders, absolute mode is inherently prone to parameter jumps.
 A parameter jump occurs if you touch a control element (e.g. fader) whose position in no way reflects the current target value.
 This can result in audible jumps because the